debops/debops/README.md

 [![Ansible Galaxy](http://img.shields.io/badge/galaxy-debops.apt-660198.svg?style=flat)](https://galaxy.ansible.com/detail#/role/1551)

-`debops.apt` configures and manages APT package manager in Debian and other derivative distributions.
+`debops.apt` configures and manages the APT package manager in Debian and other derivative distributions.
 Specifically, it will manage:

 * The APT sources
 * The use of a APT proxy server in the network
-* installation of custom packages specified in Ansible inventory
+* Installation of custom packages specified in Ansible inventory

 ### Installation